pathwaycom/llm-app/templates/slides_ai_search/README.md

 It is possible to configure the app to use any kind of input, `Google Drive`, `Microsoft 365 SharePoint`, or a `local directory` to name a few.
 You can also use other kind of data sources using the [connectors](https://pathway.com/developers/user-guide/connecting-to-data/connectors) provided by Pathway.

-Pathway polls the changes with low latency.
+The Pathway Live Data Framework polls the changes with low latency.
 So, if something changes in the tracked files, the corresponding change is reflected in real-time, and search results are updated accordingly.
 To learn more about the data sources, you can check out [demo question answering](../question_answering_rag/README.md#data-sources)

 ## How to run the project on your machine

-First, clone the Pathway LLM App Repository
+First, clone the Pathway Live Data Framework LLM App Repository

 ```bash
 git clone https://github.com/pathwaycom/llm-app.git